 Wilson cried at first.
-But as they discussed how to tell Kayla’s father, Kenya, a chief petty officer at sea aboard the USS Fitzgerald, Wilson’s disappointment began transforming into resolve.
+But as they discussed how to tell Kayla’s father, Kenya, a chief petty officer at sea aboard the USS Fitzgerald, Wilson’s disappointment began to turn into resolve.

 “We have to be with her to help her,” she said.
 “She has goals in life, and my husband and I will do everything in our power to ensure she becomes the woman she wants to be.”